 We inquire and worship together, learn through respectful religious dialog, and draw upon the spiritual wisdom of every tradition, from every corner of the globe.

-Our 2017 - 2018 worship season began on September 10 at 10:00 AM.
-We meet on the lower floor of United Congregational Church.
+Our 2018 - 2019 worship season began on September 9 at 10:00 AM.
+We meet on the lower floor of the United Congregational Church.
 Visitors and newcomers are welcome!

 Our services draw from seven Principles, which Unitarian Universalist congregations affirm and promote.
 We live out the Principles within a "living tradition" of wisdom and spirituality, drawn from multiple sources such as science, poetry, scripture and personal experience.
 We encourage you to bring your own ideas and inspiration to our congregation, where you'll find others who will listen and perhaps even share your enthusiasm!

 Read on for more details about our church.
 For questions, comments, or feedback, do not hesitate to contact us.

 One of our primary goals is to make our church as accessible to as many people as possible.
-This is the reason why we are conveniently located on the lower floor of the United Congregational Church at 87 Broadway.
+This is the reason why we conduct services in the Upper Bushnell Room of Central Baptist Church at 2 Union Street (entrance on Church Street).
 We are just across the street from the Norwich Town Hall.

 We are not overly formal–most people wear what's comfortable for them and what works for the current weather condition.
 If you are used to "dressing up" for church and are comfortable with that, by all means, dress up!
 Most people attend our church in “business casual” clothing.